Dengue vaccine: TV-003/005

-TV-003/005 is a tetravalent admixture of monovalent vaccines, that was developed by NIAID, that were tested separately for safety and immunogenicity.
+TV-003/005 is an attenuated vaccine consisting of a tetravalent admixture of monovalent vaccines, that was developed by NIAID, that were tested separately for safety and immunogenicity.
 The vaccine passed phase I trials and phase II studies in the US, Thailand, Bangladesh, India, and Brazil.

-NIH has conducted phase I and phase II studies in over 1000 participants in the US.
-It has also conducted Human challenge studies while having conducted NHP model studies successfully.
+The National Institutes of Health has conducted phase I and phase II studies in over 1,000 participants in the US.
+It has also conducted human challenge studies while having conducted NHP model studies successfully.

 NIH has licensed their technology for further development and commercial scale manufacturing to Panacea Biotec, Serum Institute of India, Instituto Butantan, Vabiotech, Merck, and Medigen.

-In Brazil, phase III studies are being conducted by Instituto Butantan in-collaboration with NIH.
+In Brazil, phase III studies are being conducted by Instituto Butantan in collaboration with NIH.
 Panacea Biotec has conducted phase II clinical studies in India.

 A company in Vietnam (Vabiotech) is conducting safety tests and developing a clinical trial plan.
-All four companies are involved in studies of a TetraVax-DV vaccine in conjunction with the US National Institutes of Health.
+All four companies are involved in studies of a TetraVax-DV vaccine in conjunction with the US NIH.

+India is nearing completion of Phase III clinical trials for its first indigenous one-shot dengue vaccine, DengiAll, developed by Panacea Biotec in collaboration with the Indian Council of Medical Research (ICMR).
+Over 10,000 participants are being enrolled across 20 centres, with 8,000 already dosed.
+The vaccine, based on the NIH-developed tetravalent strain (TV003/TV005), aims to offer protection against all four dengue serotypes—an essential yet complex goal due to low cross-immunity.
+Early trial results report no safety concerns, and the vaccine's long-term efficacy is now under two-year evaluation.